Introduction to Bioinformatic Computation

 Familiarity with a computer language is essential to those who seek expertise in bioinformatics.

-The main goal of this course is to provide basic programming skills to biological
+The main goal of this course is to provide basic programming skills.
+Programming will

 be taught using important biological examples.
 This course focuses in particular on

-PERL because it is easy to acquire and is the most commonly-used language used in
+PERL, because it is easy to learn and is the most commonly-used language used in genomics

-genomics and database analysis.
-Since UNIX is the dominant platform in present-day
+and database analysis.
+Since UNIX is the dominant platform in computational biology,

-cluster, the most powerful computer within the College.
-Hands-on programming experience
+most powerful computer within the College.
+Hands-on programming experience will be

-will be obtained in the Bioinformatics Computer Lab at UT.
-Students are encouraged
+obtained in the Bioinformatics Computer Lab at UT.
+Students are encouraged to bring

-to bring their own problems and projects to work on during this course.
-In addition
+their own problems and projects to work on during this course.
+In addition to learning

-to learning programming and other bioinformatic skills, the students of this course
+programming and other bioinformatic skills, the students of this course acquire knowledge

 1. Use of UNIX-based operating systems;